+Thinking about camping in the woods with the family?
 Taking a family camping trip can be a great opportunity for bonding and relaxation.
 Nature’s effects will work in full swing as long as the necessities are packed and safety plans for the trip are implemented carefully.

-Camping in the middle of the woods separated from the television, computer, and cell phone towers with nothing to do can become very boring for just about any family.
+Camping in the woods separated from the television, computer, and cell phone towers with nothing to do can become very boring for just about any family.
 So, it is also important to plan fun interactive things to do with your family.
 Below you will find a simple camping trip survival guide with a list of necessities and game suggestions when taking your family ( small or large family) on an adventure.

 When packing your bags, foods, and utensils, keep in mind the beauty of camping and try to bring as many biodegradable supplies as possible.
 Forgetting something really important like your soap, matches, or first aid kit can turn your trip in a sticky situation.
 Hopefully, you’ve doubled checked your supplies.
 Just in case, here is a list of essentials and often forgotten supplies to compare your supply list too.